opencitations/repository_setup_guides/ci_cd/automated_testing.md

-# Automated Testing with GitHub Actions
+# Automated testing with GitHub Actions

 Automating your test suite using [GitHub Actions](./github_actions_basics.md) ensures that your code is tested consistently on every push or pull request, catching regressions early.